DrDab/BreakfastBookClub/Weekly Reports/w2_report.md

     - Start user creation and login features

 Progress / Issues:

-    Andrea Ha
-    - Defined a project use case for finding books by genre.
-Explored the possibilities of search, filter, and sorting functionalities.
-    - Defined my role on the backend development team where I will be focusing on SQL scripts and database design.

     Jocelyn Thomson
     - Contributed to the project description through helping write the product description, writing use cases, helping with non-functional requirements, helping with figuring out the technologies that we will use, justifying these technologies, defining and justifying my personal role, and helping with milestones.
 I also submitted the assignment due yesterday.